fishawack/core/README.md

 });
 ```

-The pdf will now capture the `index.html` or the pages defined in `"pages"` in you `content.json` file.
+The pdf will now capture the `index.html` or the pages defined in `"pages"` in you the [config files](#config-grunt-config).
 In general this still isn't enough to correctly capture the page.
 If you have animations and transitions in your app that happen on page load then these will need deactivating during the pdf process so the pdf doesn't capture the start state of them.
 This is done automatically by the pdf process by adding a query parameter to the url `?capture=true`.
 Although the query parameter is automatically added **you** will still need add the javascript to the project to handle it.

 > The pdf process automatically adds the `?capture=true` to the query string but there's nothing stopping you adding it in yourself during dev if you want instant page loads without waiting for the showbiz elements of the site to fire.